rezonant/razmin/README.md

 ### Native async/await

-Razmin **❌ does not** properly handle native async/await.
+While most tests will work correctly with native async/await, Razmin **❌ does not** properly handle it in all cases; it is possible for tests to pass in circumstances where they should fail, especially when the test code itself combines promises with callbacks or does not await a promise which rejects.
 This is an ongoing limitation of Zone.js.
 You will need to target ES2017 or lower so that Typescript downlevels your async/await in order for Razmin to work properly.
 For details see https://github.com/angular/angular/issues/31730

 ## Configuration